 11. Grade your lawn away from your home

 Make note of where your lawn may dip or slope towards your home’s foundation, and make landscaping changes, where possible.

-12. Inspect your sewer and septic systems
+12. Inspect your sewer and septic systems to prevent basement flooding

 Debris build-up, clogging, and overflowing are all possibilities with lack of proper maintenance.

 13. Increase the green space around your home

 Do so with native plants and shrubs.
 Installing plants and porous pavement around your home can help absorb rainwater and melted snow.

 Basement Flooding Protection Subsidy Program

 During heavy rain, the sewers in your neighbourhood can become overloaded.
 It is essential that you take appropriate action to reduce the risk of your basement flooding in your home.
 The City of Toronto offers owners of single-family, duplex or triplex residential homes a subsidy to further help prevent basement flooding.
 You may qualify for a subsidy of up to $3,400 per property to install flood protection devices.